-In addition to the base scenarios that the ISO will be assessing in the reliability analysis for the 2017-2018 transmission planning process, the ISO will also be assessing the sensitivity scenarios identified in Table 4.11-2.
-The sensitivity scenarios are to assess impacts of specific assumptions on the reliability of the transmission system.
+In addition to the base scenario studies that the ISO will be assessing in the reliability analysis for the 2017-2018 transmission planning process, the ISO will also be conducting sensitivity studies identified in Table 4.11-2.
+The sensitivity studies are to assess impacts of changes to specific assumptions on the reliability of the transmission system.
 These sensitivity studies include impacts of load forecast, generation dispatch, generation retirement and transfers on major paths.